mewmew/neural_interfaces/README.md

 		3. Collective Memory
 		4. Extended Repertoire of Senses
 		5. Transmission of Feelings and the State of Mind
-	2. Moral and Ethical Issues
+	2. Moral and Ethical Considerations

 ## Innehållsförteckning